ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

-Aside from the lack of comments, this complex nested validation method will be difficult to debug (and validate with unit testing).
-It would be far better to implement more validation methods, join conditionals, etc.
+Aside from the lack of comments, this complex nested validation method is difficult to debug (and validate with unit testing).
+It would be far better to implement more validation methods, join conditionals, and so on.

 For a conditional block, the maximum depth recommended is four.
 If you think you need more for the algorithm, create small functions that are